 It is essentially the ability to sell your products directly through social media platforms to your clients.
 It’s a true blend of the world of social media and eCommerce – meaning you can make sales exactly where the conversations are happening and while they are happening.

 People were already turning to social media to get information about brands and products – almost all users of the big platforms are following or have liked a number of business profiles.
 Consumers also mostly look for online reviews before making a choice to buy something, making the reviews and comments that you get on your brand profiles extremely important.
 It’s hardly surprising that platforms like Facebook, Twitter, Instagram, and Pinterest took the next step to make it possible to actually buy something via the app or the website.
+So now, those who are wondering HOW TO START SELLING COFFEE ONLINE, or whatever product they are marketing, look to creating social media accounts where they are able to label up their items via posts.

 Taking Out The Extra Step